phgSW61HS/git-training-bd/3-Docker/2-Basics/Theory/README.md

 As you can see above, the test.txt file is already there and the container id is different, proof that the data does not depend on any container(you can delete the first container before running the second one to be sure).
 >docker container rm &lt;container id&gt;

-Now that you've seen how a volume work, wee'll show you how you can in the same way use you host machine as the volume:
+Now that you've seen how a volume work, we'll show you how you can in the same way use you host machine as the volume:
 >docker run -v &lt;path\to\Host&gt;:&lt;/path/container&gt; xenial

 ```